 Susceptibility — the potential for equipment (including medical devices) to respond to an electromagnetic disturbance.
 The inability of a device, equipment or system to perform without degradation in the presence of an electromagnetic disturbance.
 Note: Susceptibility is a lack of immunity.

 Wireless coexistence — the ability of one wireless system to perform a task in a given shared environment where other systems (in that environment) have an ability to perform their tasks and might or might not be using the same set of rules.

 FDA recommends that you refer to the FDA Recognized Consensus Standards Database, and type “electromagnetic compatibility” in the title search for EMC standards that FDA recognizes for use in premarket submissions.
 For information on recognized consensus standards, see the guidance document “Frequently Asked Questions on Recognition of Consensus Standards.”

 The list below illustrates national and international consensus standards and other standards, and documents and information related to EMC, medical device EMC, and telecommunications.
 FDA recognizes some of these standards for use in regulatory submissions.
 However, this list serves as a reference only and is not intended to substitute for or represent specific suggestions or recommendations.
 We recommend that you refer to FDA guidances or special controls guidelines applicable to your specific device.

 Association for the Advancement of Medical Instrumentation (AAMI)

-  ANSI/AAMI/IEC 60601-1-2:2001, Medical Electrical Equipment—Part 1–2: General requirements for safety – Collateral standard: Electromagnetic compatibility – Requirements and tests.
+ANSI/AAMI/IEC 60601-1-2:2007/ (R) 2012, Medical Electrical Equipment—Part 1–2: General requirements for basic safety and essential performance – Collateral standard: Electromagnetic compatibility – Requirements and tests.
 This is the U.S. version of the IEC 60601-1-2 standard (see IEC below)